awsdocs/amazon-ecs-developer-guide/doc_source/create-application-load-balancer.md

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-1. From the navigation bar, select a region for your load balancer\.
-Be sure to select the same region that you selected for your Amazon ECS container instances\.
+1. From the navigation bar, select a Region for your load balancer\.
+Be sure to select the same Region that you selected for your Amazon ECS container instances\.

 1. In the navigation pane, under **LOAD BALANCING**, choose **Load Balancers**\.